MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOTenantRestrictedSearchAllowedList.md

 ## SYNOPSIS

-This command gives the ability to remove sites from existing allowed list.
+Remove a list of sites from the allowed list.

 ## SYNTAX